-1 (A) evaluation; 2 (B) counseling; 3 (C) treatment, including postoperative 4 treatment, and care; 5 (D) provision of information; and 6 (E) any other service recommended or r 7 quired by a physician.
-8 (9) Supported Decision-Making.-The term 9 "supported decision-making" means the use of 10 support person to assist a qualified individual i 11 making health care decisions, communicate informa 12 tion to the qualified individual, or ascertain a qual 13 fied individual's wishes.
-Such term includes- 14 (A) the inclusion of the individual's attor- 15 ney-in-fact or health care proxy, or any perso 16 of the individual's choice, in communications 17 about the individual's health care; 18 (B) permitting the individual to designate 19 a person of the individual's choice for the pur- 20 poses of supporting that individual in commu- 21 nicating, processing information, or making 22 health care decisions; 23 (C) providing auxiliary aids and services to 24 facilitate the individual's ability to communicate 25 and process health-related information, including providing use of assistive communication
+1 (A) evaluation; 2 (B) counseling; 3 (C) treatment, including postoperative 4 treatment, and care; 5 (D) provision of information; and 6 (E) any other service recommended or re- 7 quired by a physician.
+8 (9) Supported decision-making.-The term 9 "supported decision-making" means the use of a 10 support person to assist a qualified individual in 11 making health care decisions, communicate informa- 12 tion to the qualified individual, or ascertain a quali- 13 fied individual's wishes.
+Such term includes- 14 (A) the inclusion of the individual's attor- 15 ney-in-fact or health care proxy, or any person 16 of the individual's choice, in communications 17 about the individual's health care; 18 (B) permitting the individual to designate 19 a person of the individual's choice for the pur- 20 poses of supporting that individual in commu- 21 nicating, processing information, or making 22 health care decisions; 23 (C) providing auxiliary aids and services to 24 facilitate the individual's ability to communicate 25 and process health-related information, includ-

-2 technology; 3 (D) providing health information to per 4 sons designated by the individual, consisten 5 with the regulations promulgated under section 6 264(c) of the Health Insurance Portability and 7 Accountability Act of 1996 (42 U.S.C.
-1320d- 8 2 note) and other applicable laws and regula 9 tions governing disclosure of health informa 10 tion; 11 (E) providing health information in a for 12 mat that is readily understandable by the indi 13 vidual; and 14 (F) working with a court-appointed guard 15 ian or other person responsible for making 16 health care decisions on behalf of the individual 17 to ensure that the individual is included in deci 18 sions involving the health care of the individua 19 and that health care decisions are in accordance 20 with the individual's own expressed interests.
-21 (10) Support Network.-The term "suppor 22 network" means, with respect to a qualified indi 23 vidual, one or more people who are- 24 (A) selected by the qualified individual or 25 by the qualified individual and the guardian o
+1 ing providing use of assistive communication 2 technology; 3 (D) providing health information to per-4 sons designated by the individual, consistent 5 with the regulations promulgated under section 6 264(c) of the Health Insurance Portability and 7 Accountability Act of 1996 (42 U.S.C.
+1320d-8 2 note) and other applicable laws and regula-9 tions governing disclosure of health informa-10 tion; 11 (E) providing health information in a for-12 mat that is readily understandable by the indi-13 vidual; and 14 (F) working with a court-appointed guard-15 ian or other person responsible for making 16 health care decisions on behalf of the individual, 17 to ensure that the individual is included in deci-18 sions involving the health care of the individual 19 and that health care decisions are in accordance 20 with the individual's own expressed interests.
+(10) SUPPORT NETWORK.-The term "support 21 22 network" means, with respect to a qualified indi-23 vidual, 1 or more people who are- 24 (A) selected by the qualified individual or by the qualified individual and the guardian of the qualified individual, to provide assistance to the qualified individual or guidance to that qualified individual in understanding issues, making plans for the future, or making complex decisions; and

-· · 1 the qualified individual, to provide assistance to 2 the qualified individual or guidance to that 3 qualified individual in understanding issues 4 making plans for the future, or making complex 5 decisions; and 6 (B) who may include the family members 7 friends, unpaid supporters, members of the reli- 8 gious congregation, and appropriate personne 9 at a community center, of or serving the quali- 10 fied individual.
+6 (B) who may include the family members, 7 friends, unpaid supporters, members of the reli-8 gious congregation, and appropriate personnel 9 at a community center, of or serving the quali-10 fied individual.

 11 SEC.
 3. PROHIBITION OF DISCRIMINATORY POLICY.

-12 The board of directors described in section 13 372(b)(1)(B) of the Public Health Service Act (42 U.S.C 14 274(b)(1)(B)) shall not issue policies, recommendations 15 or other memoranda that would prohibit, or otherwise 16 hinder, a qualified individual's access to an organ trans- 17 plant solely on the basis of that individual's disability.
+12 directors The of described board in section 13 372(b)(1)(B) of the Public Health Service Act (42 U.S.C.
+274(b)(1)(B)) shall not issue policies, recommendations, 14 15 or other memoranda that would prohibit, or otherwise hinder, a qualified individual's access to an organ trans-16 17 plant solely on the basis of that individual's disability.

 18 SEC.
 4. PROHIBITION OF DISCRIMINATION.

-19 (a) In General.-Subject to subsection (b), a cov- 20 ered entity may not, solely on the basis of a qualified indi- 21 vidual's disability- 22 (1) determine that the individual is ineligible to
+(a) IN GENERAL.-Subject to subsection (b), a covered entity may not, solely on the basis of a qualified individual's disability-

-- receive an organ transplant or related services; - (2) deny the individual an organ transplant or related services;
+(1) determine that the individual is ineligible toreceive an organ transplant or related services;

+24 (2) deny the individual an organ transplant or25 related services;